 Introduction

-Cumin — known as Jeera in Hindi and Zeera in Urdu — is one of the most ancient and widely used spices in the world.
-Found in nearly every South Asian, Middle Eastern, and Mediterranean kitchen, these small brown seeds carry far more value than their size suggests.
+Cumin — known as Jeera in Hindi and Zeera in Urdu — is one of the oldest and most widely used spices in the world.
+You’ll find it in nearly every South Asian, Middle Eastern, and Mediterranean kitchen.

-Whether you consume it as whole seeds tempered in oil, brewed as jeera water for digestive support, or sprinkled as ground powder over yogurt, cumin is one of the most versatile and health-friendly spices you can add to your daily routine.
+Whether you eat it as whole seeds in oil, brew it as jeera water for digestion, or sprinkle it as powder over yogurt — cumin is one of the most versatile, health-friendly spices you can use every day.
+This guide covers everything from nutrition and benefits to safe dosage and side effects.

 What Is Cumin (Jeera / Zeera)?

-Cumin is the dried seed of the plant Cuminum cyminum, a flowering herb in the Apiaceae family — the same family as parsley, fennel, and coriander.
-The plant grows in warm, dry climates and is cultivated extensively in India, Pakistan, Iran, Turkey, and Mexico.
+Cumin is the dried seed of the plant Cuminum cyminum.
+It belongs to the same plant family as parsley, fennel, and coriander.
+The plant grows in warm, dry climates across India, Pakistan, Iran, Turkey, and Mexico.

 Names Around the World